LukeGrahamLandry/franca/devlog.md

   but also, just changing the block iteration order i can trade 30k for 30ms, and that's a one identifier diff instead of a 100 line one, so seems like the code im getting rid of was a lot of hassle to get the same effect.
+- tried another round of copy elimination in opt/slots instead of relying on rega to fix it. size is 897984 -> 886356 (-1.3%). nifty but not worth the trouble:
+  - the tests pass except for wuffs_c/(webp.c, jpeg.c) on amd. narrowed it down to one tmp in wuffs_webp__decoder__decode_pixels_slow. the problem is the interaction with previous removal of extuw of Kw results. produces a copy assigning a Kw to a Kl. you end up with a value that gets produced as a Kw and used in a Kl phi. it's spilled to a 4 byte slot and the phi uses an 8 byte load from it. can hackily fix by always using 8 byte spill slot and 8 byte store to it, that way it's fine for the phi to load more and get extra zeros.
+  - but that also breaks (xz,lzip,lzma) on arm. not even reliant on the new copy stuff, maybe its just making a stack frame large enough to reveal an encoding problem. yeah problem is a store where value and address both need to go in the scratch register. happens when there's a copy where both sides are a spill slot out of immediate range.

 ## (Sep 20/21)